princjef/gomarkdoc/testData/nested/README.md

 func Parent() int
 ```

-Parent is in the parent package\.
+Parent is in the parent package.